Bernese Oberland Railway: Planning

-The first proposals for the Berner Oberland-Bahn, made in 1873, showed a line from Interlaken (at that time Aarmühle) to Zweilütschinen with later options to Lauterbrunnen and Grindlewald with starting point at Bönigen.
-Four years later an 80 years concession was obtained for construction and operation of the line and the company, Berner Oberland-Bahnen AG was founded on 2 November 1888 and construction started the following year.
+The first proposals for the Berner Oberland-Bahn, made in 1873, showed a line from Interlaken (at that time Aarmühle) to Zweilütschinen with later options to Lauterbrunnen and Grindelwald with starting point at Bönigen.
+Four years later an 80 years concession was obtained for construction and operation of the line and the company, Berner Oberland-Bahnen AG was founded on 2 November 1888.

+Negotiations with landowners proceeded quickly and by March 1889 the foundations for the bridge over the River Lütschine at Gsteig were already under construction.

 Failure of the plan to extend to Visp

 In 1897 the company obtained a concession to construct a 54.7 km line from Lauterbrunnen to Visp, with stations at Stechelberg, Steinberg, Oberborn, and Blatten.
 It would have involved the construction of a 4,650 m tunnel at 2,200 m elevation under the Breithorn mountain.
 At Visp it would have had a connection with the Simplon line.

 Estimated at 15 million Swiss francs, finance was not forthcoming and by 1906 the plans were abandoned.